yetanalytics/dl4clj/README.md

 And working with any type of layer
 - see: dl4clj.nn.conf.layers.shared-fns
-  - need to revisit this ns. make sure all the language is clear and no overlapping fns with the model interface ns
+  - need to revisit this ns. make sure all the language is clear

-There is also configuration validation
-- this should be removed from core, happens implicilty
-- see: dl4clj.nn.conf.layers.layer-testing.layer-validation

-### Model configuration
+#### Model configuration

-Adding the layers to a neural network configuration
+Creating a neural network configuration with singe and multiple layers

 ``` clojure
 (ns my.ns